christianschmitz/ows/doc/specification/02-Ledger.md

 An example of a resource identifier is `gateway1syxs9p6s3497f7we5lzjp3a9csyx4402`.

-Unlike AWS's ARNs, OWS resource identifiers don't contain custom names.
+Unlike eg. AWS's ARNs, OWS resource identifiers don't contain custom names.
 This way resource names can be changed without impacting the resource identifier.
-For convenience, the client maps custom resource names to resource identifiers when querying the project state and when submitting change sets [].
+For convenience, the client can potentially map custom resource names to resource identifiers when querying the project state and when submitting change sets.

-OWS resource identifiers are globally unique, just like AWS's ARN's
+OWS resource identifiers are globally unique.

 ### Permissions